Public Media for Central Pennsylvania

 For Poetry Moment, I’m Marjorie Maddox.

-Marjorie Maddox is the host of WPSU's Poetry Moment for the 2023-24 season.
-She has been a professor of English and creative writing since 1990 at the Lock Haven campus of Commonwealth University.
+Marjorie Maddox is the host of WPSU's Poetry Moment for the 2024-25 season.
+She is Professor Emerita of English and creative writing at the Lock Haven campus of Commonwealth University.
+Maddox has published 17 collections of poetry.

 Kristine Allen is Program Director of WPSU-FM.
 She also files feature stories for WPSU on the arts, culture, science, and more.
 When she's not at WPSU, Kris enjoys playing folk fiddle, acting, singing and portrait-sketching.
 She is also a self-confessed "science geek."
 Kris started working in public radio in college, at age 17, and says she "just couldn't stop."